Elly Kleinman: Community affiliations

 Kleinman is the co-chairman of Ohel's board of directors.
 In 2009, Kleinman funded the opening of the Kleinman Family Ohel Regional Family Center in Far Rockaway.
 As a token of appreciation, Kleinman was honored at Ohel's inaugural legislative breakfast.
+He is also Chairman of the Board of Trustees of Camp Kaylie.

 Kleinman is a private donor for the Auschwitz-Birkenau Foundation.

 He was one of the six first donors of "18 Pillars of Remembrance" supporting the Auschwitz- Birkenau Foundation and donated one million Euros for the cause.
 On January 27, 2015, Kleinman and other philanthropists were recognized at the 70th anniversary ceremonies of the liberation of the Nazi German concentration and extermination camps.

-Kleinman serves on the boards of directors of:
+Kleinman also serves on the boards of directors of: